 The USVI MCSAP program will coordinate with the National Highway Traffic Safety Administration (NHTSA) section of the VIOHS to make signs, radio, and television spots with safety messages to remind all vehicular traffic that safety is our primary concern.
+There will be no joint use of funds for these activities.
 Although the MCSAP Program will coordinate to promote "all vehicle safety," the MCSAP program will use funds solely for the activities of the Public Information and Education Plan geared towards commercial vehicles.
-As such, there will be no funds jointly spent with NHTSA to conduct these activities.